carlpg13/newday_data_engineering_test/README.md

 ## What else:
 This codebase would benefits from more tests.
 With more time I would test all the functions from src/jobs/etl/transform and from main.py.

 In Addition, I could have be added the movie title and genre to the df_top3_movies DataFrame.
 And also I could format the timestamp to a better format.
+Also I would have added more comments in the code and typing on params.